OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-java.md

 private String SECRET;
 ```

-Rest controller method begins retrieving the param send by the client, which in this case is the video-call name ("TUTORIAL"), as well as preparing a param we will need a little further on: `tokenOptions`.
+Rest controller method begins retrieving the param send by the client, which in this case is the video-call name ("TUTORIAL"), as well as preparing a param we will need a little further on: `connectionProperties`.

 ```java
 @RequestMapping(value = "/get-token", method = RequestMethod.POST)